-Since the interest in the case of a signal light is normally in luminous (visible) rather than radiant (physical) intensity (see Section 6.2), the photocell used has a filter in front of it having a spectral transmittance curve designed to make the spectral response of the filter-photocell combination closely match the CIE luminous efficiency function.
+Since the interest in the case of a signal light is normally in luminous (visible) rather than radiant (physical) intensity (see sec.
+6.2), the photocell used has a filter in front of it having a spectral transmittance curve designed to make the spectral response of the filter-photocell combination closely match the CIE luminous efficiency function.
 The readings are thus automatically corrected for the (standardized) sensitivity of the human eye to light.
 The readings obtained from the photocell output constitute a set of relative intensity values.
-If absolute intensities in candelas are desired, the system must be calibrated by replacing the test lamp by a special standard lamp of known luminous intensity.
-Chapter 12 is an appendix describing in detail the equipment and the measurement and calibration procedures used at the National Eureau of Standards for determinations of angular intensity distribution.
+If absolute intensities in candelas are desired, the system must be calibrated by replacing the test light by a special standard lamp of known luminous intensity.
+Chapter 11 is an appendix describing in detail the equipment and the measurement and calibration procedures used at the National Bureau of Standards for determinations of angular intensity distribution, during the years that such measurements were made at NBS.
+(See italicized prograph opening ch.
+11.)

 The measurements described above apply to steady-burning lights.
 When the light of interest flashes on and off, as many warning lights do, the intensity in any direction varies cyclically as a function of time.
 However, it is convenient to be able to specify a single number to represent an equivalent fixed intensity for a flashing light in a given direction.
-The quantity most commonly used for this purpose is the so-called effective intensity, discussed in detail in Section 10.6.
+The quantity most commonly used for this purpose is the so-called effective intensity, discussed in detail in section 10.6.
 Essentially, the effective intensity assigned to a flashing light is meant to represent the actual intensity of a steady light that has the same visual range; that is, that can just barely be seen at the same distance.
 The intensity distribution matrix for a flashing light can then be specified in terms of effective intensities.